akkidg/sowhatarlib/README.md

-# SoWhatORB AR Library for Marker Detection for Android
+# SoWhatORB AR Library for Marker Detection on Android

 We have been trying to build a marker based AR library on the lines of Vuforia/Wikitude for Android platform.
 The most reliable open source algorithm we found was ORB on OpenCV platform.
 When we ran ORB (in Java) on Android, it reduced frame rates from 30 to 5/6.
 It also slowed down the camera.
 So we thought to go one layer below from java to c++.
 We compiled ORB in a .SO file and created another jar library to access the functions in .SO file.